<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=172061883552505&amp;ev=PageView&amp;noscript=1">

 A benefit highlights how the customer’s experience or situation improves as a result of your product or service.
 A feature highlights the product’s uniqueness and attributes.

 Don’t be mistaken: There’s nothing wrong with sharing the features of your product or service.
-But keeping your marketing and sales processes centered around the customer will definitely do a better job of converting them.
+But keeping your marketing and sales processes centered around the customer and their needs will definitely do a better job of converting them than simply bragging "My product can do 'X' thing," where "X" is some random neat feature of the product.

-Put yourself in their shoes.
+Put yourself in the customer's shoes.
 When you’re considering which new smartphone to buy, it’s cool to hear about all the new camera lenses, speakers, and screen sizes.

-But you’re only closer to making a decision once you hear about how the new camera will give you better quality pictures to capture memories.
-Or how the larger screen size means a better picture quality and visibility.
+But you’re only closer to making a decision once you hear about how the new camera will give you better-quality pictures to capture memories.
+Or how the larger screen size means better picture quality and visibility.

 Why Benefit Statements Are Important (In Marketing & Sales)

-Long story short, they’re important because they give customers context to their purchases upfront, which in turn leads to more sales.
-Benefit statements give marketers and salespeople leverage when customers feel hesitant or skeptical.
+Long story short, benefit statements are important because they give customers context to their purchases upfront.
+This, in turn, leads to more sales as it helps link your product to future success in the minds of prospective customers.
+Benefit statements give marketers and salespeople leverage when customers might be feeling hesitant or skeptical.

-Here are just a few advantages to a well-written statement.
+Here are just a few advantages to a well-written statement of benefits.

-All the gizmos and gadgets in the world aren't going to matter to a customer if it doesn't meet some kind of need for them.
-And, oftentimes, making the connection between a feature and a need isn't obvious for them.
+All the gizmos and gadgets in the world aren't going to matter to a customer if they don't meet some kind of need for them.
+Oftentimes, making the connection between a feature and a need isn't obvious to them.

 By having a benefit statement prepared for them, you'll be able to easily answer their question, "How is this going to help me?"